mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Teleportation:** By creating a duplicate some distance away and then willing away your original body, your consciousness jumps into the spare body, effectively teleporting you.
 There are metaphysical concerns here, but you try not to think about them.

-**Energy Blast:** You…there’s no clean way to put this.
+**Energy Blast:** You…there's no clean way to put this.
 You can try to create a copy of yourself inside someone else.
-It’s unsettling.
+It's unsettling.
 But effectively it works like throwing a blast of energy at them.

 ### Improved Special Effect

 **Duplicate Action:** You can split your [[shift]]s between two different actions, each performed by a separate iteration of you.
-Your duplicate cannot succeed with style in this way, and the opposition to its action can’t be higher than the opposition to your action.
+Your duplicate cannot succeed with style in this way, and the opposition to its action can't be higher than the opposition to your action.

 ### Drawbacks

-- You would think that you and your duplicate get along smashingly, but you don’t.
-Trouble brews when you [Don’t Get Along with Yourself].
+- You would think that you and your duplicate get along smashingly, but you don't.
+Trouble brews when you [Don't Get Along with Yourself].
 - Your duplicates are, if anything, too perfect.
-Sure, you don’t get hurt when they do, but you do [Feel Their Pain].
+Sure, you don't get hurt when they do, but you do [Feel Their Pain].
 - It would be great to send duplicates off on adventures without you, but when they get a hundred yards away from you they just fall over, dead.
 You have [Short-Range Control].

 ### Collateral Damage Effects

-**Army of Me:** It’s exhausting, but you can duplicate yourself well beyond your stated limits…at the expense of your ability to control them.
-This creates a swarm of you-NPCs under the GM’s control.
+**Army of Me:** It's exhausting, but you can duplicate yourself well beyond your stated limits…at the expense of your ability to control them.
+This creates a swarm of you-NPCs under the GM's control.

-**Extra Copies:** You can make an extra clone of yourself, even after you’ve reached your limit for the scene.
-It’s straining to create these new clones, though, so something goes wrong: they burst in knocking things around, or move sluggishly and clumsily, or just aren’t right.
+**Extra Copies:** You can make an extra clone of yourself, even after you've reached your limit for the scene.
+It's straining to create these new clones, though, so something goes wrong: they burst in knocking things around, or move sluggishly and clumsily, or just aren't right.

 Elasticity

-You’ve got a body as stretchy as rubber and twice as resilient.
+You've got a body as stretchy as rubber and twice as resilient.

 **Basic Elasticity:** Your body stretches to incredible lengths.
 By stretching yourself, you can interact with objects and make melee attacks in an adjacent zone without moving.
-Additionally, you can contort your body into rough approximations of animals, objects, and tools, although your mass doesn’t change and you still very much look like yourself.
+Additionally, you can contort your body into rough approximations of animals, objects, and tools, although your mass doesn't change and you still very much look like yourself.

 ### Enhancements